Azure/vm-scale-sets/preview/upgrade/autoosupgrade-doc.md

 # Azure VM scale set automatic OS upgrades

-Automatic OS image upgrade is a new preview feature for Azure VM scale sets which automatically upgrades all VMs to the latest OS image.
+Automatic OS image upgrade is a preview feature for Azure VM scale sets which automatically upgrades all VMs to the latest OS image.

 Automatic OS upgrade has the following characteristics:
 - Once configured, the latest OS image published by image publishers is automatically applied to the scale set without user intervention.